Common Name: American arborvitae

 Tolerate: Clay Soil, Black Walnut, Air Pollution

-This American arborvitae cultivar is a dwarf, slow-growing, evergreen shrub with an upright, pyramidal habit.
+'Degroot's Spire' is a dwarf, slow-growing cultivar with an upright, pyramidal habit.
 Features twisted, scale-like, medium green foliage.
 Can reach 15-20 feet tall and 4-5 feet wide in 15-20 years.

 Good specimen or accent.
 Shrub border, hedge or foundation plant.
 Rock gardens.